stevej2608/browser-logger/README.md

 ### Browser Compatibility

-**browser-logger** has be tested on Chrome, Firefox,
+The logger has be tested on Chrome, Firefox and MS Edge

 #### Source maps

-To resolve module and line numbers correctly *sourcemaps* must be enabled in the development build.
+To resolve module and line numbers correctly *source-maps* must be enabled in the development build.

 ### Prior work